pepper-jk/homebrew_5e/orgs.md

     - [warfare]
   - (treewarden. protector of the forest)
 - Askan
-  - Dreamwalker.
-    - [RP] **Lucid Dreamer.**
-      You can benefit from a long rest during the dream spell.
-      Once per week you may inflict psychic damage during this long rest.
-    - [combat] **Rising Nightmare.**
-      You trigger your foes mind to conjure their last nightmare.
-      As a bonus action choose three creatures within range (60 feet).
-      They must succeed a Intelligence saving throw or be affected by their nightmare.
-      For 1 minute every time they get hit by an attack, they take additional 1d4 psychic damage.

-      This has no effect on constructs or creatures with an Intelligence score of 3 or less.
-      The DC for the save is your spell casting modifier.
-      You can use this feature once per long rest.

-      > FIXME: why animals
-    - [intrigue] **Inception.**
-      Make a Lore test against the enemy's Resolve.
-      If successful, your Intel increases by 1 and you can either increase your Combat Preparations or decrease your enemies by 1.
-    - [warfare] **Scroll of Mass Dream.**
-      Select a number of enemy units equal to your command rating.
-      Each unit must pass a DC 17 Power test or can not act on its next activation.
   - enchanter.
     - [RP] FIXME
       Once per long rest you get advantage on Charisma (Persuasion) checks.